What Caused the Dubai Floods?

 A flooded street with submerged cars in Dubai.
 Photo by Eyewitness News.

-Climate experts think the UAE's high rainfall was likely caused by a regular weather pattern made worse by climate change.
+Climate experts think the UAE's high rainfall was likely caused by a regular weather pattern made worse by [[climate change::The way that Earth's weather is getting hotter, mostly due to human activity.]].

 They also said that while cloud seeding can cause rainfall, it doesn’t cause heavy rainfall or flooding.